battlesnake/dragons-of-mugloar/README.md

     git clean -fdx

+# Costed feature-set approach

+ * We represent the state of a game as a feature vector.

+ * Each possible action is also represented as a feature vector.

+ * Each feature has a "cost".

+ * The cost of an action is the sum of costs of all features in the game-state and in the specific action.

+ * Each turn, the highest-cost action is chosen (with cost-check to eliminate purchases with insufficient gold, to prevent loops).

+Failed purchase attempts could be useful for skipping turns, in the hope that bad messages get replaced with good ones.
+But we haven't implemented that decision-making yet.
+We do have the necessary training data collected to approach this though.

+While this approach is unlikely to topple the current high-score (no normalisation, no covariance / feature correlation, no memory), it has given some useful information:

+ * The "probability" values for solving messages, and the relative risk of each one.

+ * "Help defend" tasks are practically suicide.
+This may not be true if you have lots of high-value items, but the AI doesn't buy much besides health potions.

 # Neural-network approach

 We can improve the intelligence of our AI by using a neural network with a single hidden-layer and non-linear transforms (e.g. sigmoid).